eisen-dev/eisen_docs/README.md

     - please be free to open a issue on github.
     - for contribute code or documentation just make a pull request on github.

-If there will be any translation it will be under language folders, like jp/ it/
+Translation document is under the language folders,
+like
+jp/
+it/